Did you know?

 Early to mid May is usually the quietest time of the peak season, so if fewer people around floats your boat it’s a great time to visit the Ningaloo.
 The weather cools down, so there’s more time during daylight hours to see and do and experience what Cape Range National Park, the Ningaloo Reef and Coral Bay and Exmouth have to offer too.

 Late May and June see Two and Three of the Big Three come and join the whale sharks off the Ningaloo Reef.
 The Oceanic Manta Rays arrive to join their slightly smaller and less curious manta rays endemic to the Reef.
 And the first of the Humpback Whales start migrating past on their way to their calving grounds off the Kimberley.
-A whale shark tour between late May and August often involves whale shark and manta ray swimming, watching the stunning surface displays of the humpback whales (full body breaches, tail slapping, perduncles breaches and so much more) and then being surrounded by whale song as you snorkel the Ningaloo Reef too!
+A whale shark tour between late May and August can involve whale shark and manta ray swimming, watching the stunning surface displays of the humpback whales (full body breaches, tail slapping, perduncles breaches and so much more) and then being surrounded by whale song as you snorkel the Ningaloo Reef too!

 April and July School Holidays are traditionally very busy.
 Its still a stunning time to visit, but town is heaving and bursting at its seams, with longer to wait for service in shops – we recommend you book for meals at restaurants and cafes too.